360 Finance's LendingAdda Launches Diwali Offers

-Due to India's inefficient banking system, most people do not have a credit history, which leads to lower utilization of credit cards and limited access for many.
+Due to India's inefficient banking system, most people do not have a credit history, which leads to lower utilization of credit cards and limited accessible for many.

 In this condition, fintech companies empower people's lives compared with banks.
 LendingAdda, a digital finance platform, has integrated more diversified financial services.
 Its innovative data-driven and behavioral risk management models can help overcome barriers that arise from a lack of widespread and robust credit scoring.